Liouville first-passage percolation: subsequential scaling limits at high temperature: Preliminaries

 Since we will be primarily working in the discrete setting, throughout the paper, the notation $[a,b)$ will denote the set of integers between $a$ and $b-1$, inclusive, and $[a,b]$ the set of integers between $a$ and $b$, inclusive.
-When we need to refer to an interval of real numbers, we will attach a subscript $\mathbf{R}$, as in $[a,b]_{\mathbf{R}}$, etc. A \emph{box} is a rectangular subset of $\mathbf{Z}^{2}$.
-As in the introduction, the \emph{blow-up} of a box $\mathfrak{B}$ is the union of the nine translates of $\mathfrak{B}$ centered around $\mathfrak{B}$.
+When we need to refer to an interval of real numbers, we will attach a subscript $\mathbf{R}$, as in $[a,b]_{\mathbf{R}}$, etc. A \emph{box} or \emph{rectangle }(we use the terms interchangeably) is a finite rectangular subset of $\mathbf{Z}^{2}$.
+We will denote by $\mathscr{B}$ the set of all boxes in $\mathbf{Z}^{d}$.
+We will say that a square box is \emph{dyadic }if its side-length is a power of $2$ and the coordinates of its bottom-left corner are multiples of its side-length.
+As in the introduction, the \emph{blow-up} of a box $\mathfrak{B}$, denoted $\overline{\mathfrak{B}}$, is the union of the nine translates of $\mathfrak{B}$ centered around $\mathfrak{B}$.
 We say that a rectangular box is \emph{portrait} if its height is greater than its width and \emph{landscape} if its width is greater than its height.
 For boxes $\mathfrak{A}\subseteq\mathfrak{B}$, we will use the notation $|\mathfrak{B}/\mathfrak{A}|$ to denote the maximum of the width of $\mathfrak{B}$ divided by the width of $\mathfrak{A}$ and the height of $\mathfrak{B}$ divided by the height of $\mathfrak{A}$.